1005 Family and Medical Leave

 1. Designate LOA then Contingent Leave

-1. Compliance Management determines an employee has exhausted their 12-week Family Medical Leave (FML) entitlement and will notify the employee of appropriate next steps via written correspondence.
+1. Compliance Management determines an employee has exhausted their twelve (12) week FML entitlement and will notify the employee of appropriate next steps via written correspondence.

 1. Move to LOA then Contingent Leave